 Note: These SPA conservation objectives focus on habitat condition in recognition that bird populations may change as a reflection of national or international trends or events.
 Annual counts for qualifying species will be used by English Nature, in the context of five year peak means, together with available information on UK population and distribution trends, to assess whether this SPA is continuing to make an appropriate contribution to the Favourable Conservation Status of the species across Europe.

-Table 1 Information on populations of bird species qualifying under the Birds Directive using the Poole Harbour European marine site at the time the SPA was classified.
+Table 1 Information on populations of internationally important species of birds underthe Birds Directive using the Pagham Harbour European marine site at the time theSPA was classified.

 Internationally important populations of regularly occurring Annex 1 species.